Captain Yates as in The Green Death

 HUNT FOR THE HORNETS

-At some point after his retirement from UNIT, Yates answered a magazine advertisement seeming directed specifically for him about “light household duties” leading him to a house called Nest Cottage.
+At some point after his retirement from UNIT, Yates answered a magazine advertisement seemingly directed specifically at him about “light household duties” leading him to a house called Nest Cottage in the village of Hexford.
 There he reunited with the Fourth Doctor, who told him about his encounters with the alien Hornets.
-He heard stories that The Doctor recited about how he faced the menacing insects.
+He listened to stories that The Doctor recited about how he faced the menacing insects.
 (The Stuff of Nightmares)